List of senators elected in the 2025 Philippine Senate election

-The 2025 Senate election in the Philippines occurred on May 12, 2025 to elect one-half of the Senate.
+The 2025 Senate election in the Philippines occurred on May 12, 2025, to elect one-half (12 seats) of the Senate.
 The senators elected in 2025, together with those elected in 2022, comprise the Senate's delegation in the 20th Congress.

-The proclamation of all the 12 senators was done five days after Election Day, on May 17. five incumbents that ran successfully defended their seats, while four former and three new senators were elected.
+There were 66 total candidates from 20 parties.
+Four coalitions were also established: Alyansa para sa Bagong Pilipinas, DuterTen, KiBam, and Makabayan.
+82.20% of the registered citizens voted in the elections, the largest turnout in Philippine midterm election history; Alyansa won six seats, DuterTen won four seats, and KiBam won two seats.
+The proclamation of the 12 winning senators was held on May 17 at the Manila Hotel.